WASHINGTON

 Access Bill Tracking information for SB 3269.

-Read the governor's press release on passage of the legislation.
+Read the governor's press release on signing the legislation.

 State Supreme Court Declares Education Funding System in Violation of the Washington Constitution